GambuzX/Ascii-Raider/docs/README.md

 ## Implemented Features

-> This section should contain a list of implemented features and their descriptions.
-In the end of the section, include two or three screenshots that illustrate the most important features.

 We already implemented the majority of the different kind of elements and its corresponding behaviors and interactions: